sinch/sinch-sdk-java-quickstart/tutorials/sms/auto-subscribe-app/README.md

 #### Server port
 Located in `server` section:
-- port: The port to be used to listen incoming request. <em>Default: 8090</em>
+- port: The port to be used to listen to incoming requests. <em>Default: 8090</em>

 ### Starting server locally

-Compile and run the application as server onto you localhost.
+Compile and run the application as server locally.
 ```bash
 mvn spring-boot:run
 ```